-The Youth Job Connection: Summer program performance measurement framework (PMF) is part of the PMS.
-The framework sets out what to measure and how to measure performance related to program and service success that is aligned with program goals and objectives.
-The Youth Job Connection: Summer PMF includes: dimensions of service success, weighted to reflect their contribution to overall quality; performance measures that demonstrate value; data indicators; an overall (provincial) service quality standard.
+The Youth Job Connection performance measurement framework (PMF) is part of the PMS.
+The framework sets out what to measure, and how to measure performance in relation to program goals and objectives.
+The Youth Job Connection PMF includes: dimensions of service success, weighted to reflect their contribution to overall quality; performance measures that demonstrate value; data indicators; an overall (provincial) service quality standard.
 These PMF elements are described in the following sections.